theobald-software/kb.theobald-software.github.io/content/_sap-connection/load-balancer.md

 ---
 layout: page
-title: Operating Xtract Universal with Load Balancing
+title: Load Balancing
-description: Operating Xtract Universal with a Load-Balancing
+description: Load-Balancing
 permalink: /:collection/:path
 weight: 105
 ---

-The following article shows how to operate Xtract Universal with load balancing.<br>
+The following article shows how to operate Xtract products with load balancing.<br>
 In this context, load balancing means to distribute the network traffic across multiple Windows servers to avoid server overloads.

+{:.box-note}
+**Note:** The following article uses Xtract Universal (XU) as an example for using Load Balancing.
+The same process applies to other Xtract products, e.g., Xtract IS, Xtract for Alteryx and Board Connector.

 ### About Load Balancing

 In today's highly interconnected world, a load balancer is a crucial tool for managing traffic effectively.
-When distributing network traffic caused by Xtract Universal it is necessary to use a load balancer between different Windows servers that run Xtract Universal.
+When distributing network traffic caused by Xtract Universal, it is necessary to use a load balancer between different Windows servers that run the Xtract Universal.

 Typical use cases for load balancing include:
 - Improved Performance: By distributing network traffic across multiple Xtract Universal servers, a load balancer can significantly improve the performance of your network.